Ralph Marrero

 Ralph Marrero (August 21, 1958 – November 16, 1991) was an American actor.
 He is best remembered for his portrayal of Pvt.
 Rickles in George A. Romero's post-apocalyptic zombie horror film Day of the Dead (1985).
 He also appeared in the comedy horror film Tales from the Darkside: The Movie (1990).

 Death

-He died on November 16, 1991 in an automobile accident in Albuquerque, New Mexico.
-His final film role was as Ping Bodie in The Babe (1992).
+He died on November 16, 1991, in an automobile accident in Albuquerque, New Mexico.
+His final film role was as the baseball player Ping Bodie in the biographical sports drama film The Babe (1992).